Lars-sk/randomInsultGenerator/README.md

 # randomInsultGenerator
-Randomly combine text from three columns to create an insult,
+Randomly combine text from three columns to create an insult.